arpitbbhayani/articles/blogs/python-iterable-integers.md

 ## The `PyTypeObject`

-Every object in Python is associated with a type and each [type](https://docs.python.org/3/c-api/typeobj.html#type-objects) is an instance of a struct named `[PyTypeObject](https://docs.python.org/3/c-api/type.html#c.PyTypeObject)`.
+Every object in Python is associated with a type and each [type](https://docs.python.org/3/c-api/typeobj.html#type-objects) is an instance of a struct named `PyTypeObject`.
 A new instance of this structure is effectively a new type in python.
 This structure holds a few meta information and a bunch of C function pointers - each implementing a small segment of the type's functionality.
-Most of these "slots" in structure are optional which could be filled by placing in appropriate function pointers that drives the corresponding functionality.
+Most of these "slots" in the structure are optional which could be filled by putting appropriate function pointers that drive the corresponding functionality.

 ## The `tp_iter` slot